-The sorting functionality is available for HTML, RTF, PDF, and Word 2007+ output.
+The sorting functionality is available for HTML, Text, RTF, PDF, and Word 2007+ output.
 Sorting is not supported for Authentic View output.

 A set of sibling element nodes of the same qualified name can be sorted on one or more sort-keys you select.
 For example, all the Person elements (within, say, a Company element) can be sorted on the LastName child element of the Person element.
 The sort-key must be a node in the document, and is typically a descendant node (element or attribute) of the element node being sorted.
 In the example mentioned, LastName is the sort-key.